jm-cook/mspa-homeassistant/README.md

 ## Configuration

 After installation, you will need to configure the integration in Home Assistant.
 Before carrying out these steps it is recommended to create a guest account on the MSPA Link app to avoid using your main account credentials.
+Refer to the article here to create a guest account: [Creating a Guest Account in the MSPA Link App](MSPA_LINK.md).

+To configure the MSPA integration in Home Assistant:
 1. Go to **Settings** > **Devices & Services**.
 2. Click on **Add Integration**.
 3. Search for **mspa** and select it.